Extended Vita (CV)

 2009 Brannon-Wranosky, Jessica.
 “Defining the United States-Mexico Border and Immigration from 1910-1920: Geographical, Cultural, Economic, and Political Communities,” Journal of South Texas 22 (Spring 2009), 67-84.

-DIGITAL PUBLICATIONS & PROJECTS:
+PUBLIC HISTORY AND DIGITAL PUBLICATIONS & PROJECTS:

 2017 Brannon-Wranosky, Jessica, ed.
 Women Across Texas History: Volume 2—Early Twentieth Century (e-book).
 Austin: Texas State Historical Association Press, 2017.
 Available via https://join.tshaonline.org/ebook-offers/texas-women/enthusiast/.